F-R-I-D-A-Y-Project/F.R.I.D.A.Y/README.md

 ## About

-F.R.I.D.A.Y is a personal assistant AI developed in Python...

-Architecture used: Transformers
-...
+F.R.I.D.A.Y is a chatbot and personal assistant AI developed in Python.
+Capable of answering question made by user and executing shell commands for the user.
+It was developed using the Transformers architecture, and it is serialized so the model doesn't need to be trained every time

 ## Team members